 - When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
 A standard coverage decision means we will give you an answer within 72 hours after we receive your doctor's statement.
-A fast coverage decision means we will answer within 24 hours after we receive your doctor's statement. - To get a fast coverage decision, you must meet two requirements: - You can get a fast coverage decision only if you are asking for a drug you have not yet received.
-(You cannot ask for fast coverage decision if you are asking us to pay you back for a drug you have already bought.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision.
+A fast coverage decision means we will answer within 24 hours after we receive your doctor's statement. - To get a fast coverage decision, you must meet two requirements: - O You can get a fast coverage decision only if you are asking for a drug you have not yet received.
+(You cannot ask for fast coverage decision if you are asking us to pay you back for a drug you have already bought.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own (without your doctor's or other prescriber's support), we will decide whether your health requires that we give you a fast coverage decision. - o If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead).